waadalkatheri/HelloWorld/README.md

 ## 4- Extracting the Code
  convert dex files to jar files using the dex2jar tool.
+JD-GUI can be used to decompile the standard java .class files, which usually be packaged in a jar file, into the readable source code.
  Download the dex2jar tool :

  On Mac or Linux you might have to give the script the permission to be executed.
  ```bash